criminaljusticehub/.github/profile/README.md

 An amazing team of volunteers run the site, answer support emails, maintain the database of tasks and guides and so much more.

-Thanks to our previous volunteers Maureen Campbell, Kenny Baird, Robert Ingram, Emma Dick, Natasha Rhoden, Nikolaos Makridis, Olivia Rowland, Connor Malone, Layla Aslett, Ashley Calder, Christian Lawrence, Maeve Jennings and Stacey, Dan and Stacey from the RubyDuke Communications Team.
+Thanks to our previous volunteers

 **Thanks are also due**